Minowani's Writings

 Situated at Sāvatthi.

-Now divine man Uṇṇābha went by there where the exalted one was.
+OK divine man Uṇṇābha went by there where the exalted one was.
 Having gone up to the exalted one, they together exchanged greetings.
-At one side seated now divine man Uṇṇābha said this to the exalted one:
+OK at one side seated, divine man Uṇṇābha said this to the exalted one:

 'Yet for intellect, dear Gotama, what is the resort?'